Admissions to Alcohol and Drug Rehab Center

-For your convenience, The Watershed has established an independent, on-site travel department to assist patients and family members in making their plans.
+For your convenience, The Watershed Addiction Treatment Programs has established an independent, on-site travel department to assist patients and family members in making their plans.
 The travel personnel of this department are sensitive to your needs and are familiar with several transportation options.
 They work directly with our intake representatives to coordinate arrival times and make any necessary travel arrangement modifications.
-If traveling by plane, bus or train, a representative of The Watershed rehabilitation center will meet you at the gate when you arrive.
+If traveling by plane, bus or train, a representative of our rehab center at The Watershed will meet you at the gate when you arrive.
 In order to know for whom to look, you will be asked for your physical description.

-The Watershed Family Program For Loved Ones Of Addicts
+The Watershed’s Family Program for Loved Ones of Addicts

 The Family Program at our drug and alcohol treatment program at The Watershed is designed to create a recovery foundation for you and your family and aims to expand self-awareness and knowledge of family dynamics by increasing communication skills.
 This process introduces family members to a variety of self-care tools and provides resources for continuing care.

 During the intake process, you will complete an invitation list for the Family Program so that your family/significant others can be contacted and provided with program information.
 A family therapist will contact your family member(s) when the list is finalized.

 It is necessary that loved ones who are planning to attend confirm their plans no later than the Monday prior to the beginning of the Family Program.

 Please bring addresses and phone numbers for all family members/significant others whom you wish to invite to the Family Program.

 We hope the preceding information answers any questions you might have.
 If you have additional questions, please feel free to call the Intake Department at: 1-800-861-1768.

 For more information or to speak to our caring admissions staff, call 24 hours a day, 1-800-861-1768.